PaulConyngham/SageMakerRL-SML-Summit-2019/README.md

 &nbsp;

 5. A new browser tab should open and launch a Jupyter notebook.
 Once the notebook has finished loading, from the top menu click **kernel**, then click **restart and clear output**.
+Another pop up should appear.
+Click the red button titled "restart and clear all outputs".

 Your are now ready to get started with the lab!

 &nbsp;